hhkaos/hhkaos.github.io/docs/geospatial/geo-developer-superpowers.md

 ### Data transformation

-Like cartographic transformations, format transformation, ...
+Like cartographic transformations, format transformations, ...

 - How to transform data to optimize for storage (change format, generalize data by reducing the size of polygons, ...)
 - How to transform my data to optimize for certain analysis
 - How do I combine two spatial datasets? (spatial joins, etc.)
 - How do I combine/join shapes (e.g. multiple polygons) by a common attribute?
-- How to correct GPS data (e.g. snap to roads, nearest roads, fix data anomalies, -> e.g. [accurate store visits](https://www.safegraph.com/blog/revealing-safegraphs-secret-method-for-getting-accurate-store-visits-from-gps-data)  by safegraph, madrid cleaning data...)
+- How to correct GPS data (e.g. snap to roads, nearest roads, fix data anomalies, -> e.g. [accurate store visits](https://www.safegraph.com/blog/revealing-safegraphs-secret-method-for-getting-accurate-store-visits-from-gps-data)  by Safegraph, Madrid cleaning data...)
 - Convert raster/images to vector
 - How do I need to transform / project coordinates

 ### Georeferenced Image analysis (aerial, ground, satellite, ...)

 - How to get ground coordinates from a given pixel in a panorama (e.g [oriented imagery](https://github.com/Esri/oriented-imagery))
-- How to get area covered by an aerial picture (e.g. done image)
+- How to get the area covered by an aerial picture (e.g. done image)
 - How to detect/identify elements like water, snow, ice, vegetation, soil, roads, buildings ... areas from raster/image (satellite)  using spectral signature (combine bands, etc)
 - How to convert those elements to vector data? (using deep learning) (extract and geolocate buildings, roads, pools, etc -> eg. RapID)
 - How to do camera image segmentation and geolocate? camera-based AI semantic segmentation, object detection, and classification (geolocate and geolocate from a ground picture/”3D”) (e.g. Advanced driver-assistance systems (ADAS))